badidaoud/Smart-Waste-Management-System/README.md

 ## Known Gaps

-In the interest of being upfront about what this repository does and doesn't contain:
+Being straight about what's not here:

-- The ESP32 firmware was written and flashed by a teammate directly from his own computer; no firmware source files exist to include here.
+- Jay wrote and flashed the firmware straight from his own laptop when we met up, so there's no firmware source to include.
-- The project presentation was lost after a teammate deleted it, and no copy has been recovered.
+- The presentation got deleted by a teammate at some point, and nobody's found a copy since.